varnish/libvmod-header/README.rst

 TODO
 ====

-- Removing headers
 - Copying headers
 - Altering headers
 - Why is vrt_selecthttp static in cache_vrt.c?
   Should at least be re-named locally.
+Ditto for a few other functions.
+- Varnishtest